- Stroll Edinburgh's cobbled streets and discover its medieval Old Town

 Take a scenic drive south from Inverness into Cairngorms National Park.
 This unspoiled region covers 1,748 sq miles (4,528 sq km), making it the largest national park in Britain.
 The area is filled with incredible landscapes of heather moors, peatlands, and Caledonian Forest abounding with pine and aspen trees.
 Home to five of the UK's six highest mountains, Cairngorms is also a must-visit for nature lovers.
 It's home to a quarter of the UK's threatened species, such as the Scottish wildcat and mountain hare.

 The adventure begins when you arrive at the trailhead in the Cairngorms.
-You'll spend the day hiking the ancient trails in the region of Speyside, which is home to over 60 whiskey distilleries—the highest in Scotland by far.
-The paths you'll hike are the same ones that whiskey smugglers once used.
+You'll spend the day hiking the ancient trails in the region of Speyside, which is home to over 60 whisky distilleries—the highest in Scotland by far.
+The paths you'll hike are the same ones that whisky smugglers once used.
 The route will lead you to the Macallan Distillery, part of a lovely estate on the River Spey that was founded in 1824 and produces one of the world's leading single-malt whiskies.
 After a tour and sampling, you'll return to Inverness.

 Day 4: Cairngorms National Park Hike - Abernethy Nature Reserve